ccb-hms/edw_acs/README.md

     ssh test@localhost -p 2200 -Y -o GlobalKnownHostsFile=/dev/null -o UserKnownHostsFile=/dev/null python3 -u < acsAPI.py - [year] [start] [multi]
     ```

-    available parameters are:
+    Available parameters are:

-    year: _str_ The year you'd like to download data for in the format "YYYY" or a range of years "YYYY-YYYY".
+    *year: _str_ The year you'd like to download data for in the format "YYYY" or a range of years "YYYY-YYYY".
 ACS 5 year estimates are available from 2009-2020.

-    start: _str, optional, default=‘B01001’_ The table you'd like to start with.
+    *start: _str, optional, default=‘B01001’_ The table you'd like to start with.
 This is usually helpful when doing a large data pull that is stopped for any reason.
 If the process stops due to an error, the console will print the last successful table that was pulled.
 If no _start_ is defined, default behavior is to start at the beginning, downloading all tables.

-    multi: _bool, optional, default=True_ Whether or not you'd like to download a single table, or all tables for the given year.
+    *multi: _bool, optional, default=True_ Whether or not you'd like to download a single table, or all tables for the given year.
 This is helpful if you do not need all tables within a year.
 If multi=False, only the specified table will be pulled and exported to the mssql server.
 Default behavior is multi=True, downloading all tables available for the specified year.

 7. Errors are written to failed_get_acs_data.txt (lists errors encountered during the initial pulling of data) and failed_sql.txt (lists errors that occurred during the SQL ETL process.)